 In the 2010s Whanganui was home to a number of artists and craftspeople.

 Noted musicians with connections to the Whanganui region include organist Gillian Weir, pianist Dorothy Davies and composer Douglas Lilburn.
-Notable amongst the region’s professional photographers were William Harding, Frank Denton, W. H. Partington and Mark Lampe.
+Notable amongst the region’s professional photographers have been William Harding, Frank Denton, W. H. Partington and Mark Lampe.
 Contemporary photographer Anne Noble is from Whanganui.

 The region’s buildings owe much to several notable architects, including Frederick de Jersey Clere.
 George Allen’s work includes the 1867 Oneida homestead, near Fordell, and St Stephen’s Church in Marton.